ropensci/dataaimsr/docs/index.md

 Detailed Example
 ----------------

-A more detailed example of the R package usage can be seen [here](detailed-example.nb.html).
-This is an [R Studio](https://www.rstudio.com/) Notebook and can be used interactively from *R Studio* if [downloaded](detailed-example.Rmd).
+A more detailed example of the R package usage can be seen on the [detailed example](detailed-example.nb.html) page.
+This is an [R Studio](https://www.rstudio.com/) Notebook and can be used interactively from *R Studio*.  __Note that you need to have an AIMS DataPlatform API Key available to run this detailed example.__

 Usage of AIMS DataPlatform API Key